Learn more about the 183 South Toll Road

-The project extends eight miles from US 290 to SH 71 in East Austin.
-The new $743 million expressway will serve as a gateway to Austin-Bergstrom International Airport and as a bypass to Interstate 35.
-It will reduce travel times and improve mobility for commuters, local drivers, visitors, and people who prefer to use public transit, ride their bike or walk.
+The 183 South Project is being constructed by the Central Texas Regional Mobility Authority (Mobility Authority) in order to improve safety, optimize system connectivity, and enhance local mobility along the US 183 corridor.
+The project extends 8 miles from US 290 to SH 71 in east Austin.
+The new $743 million expressway will serve as a gateway to Austin-Bergstrom International Airport and as a bypass to I-35.
+It will reduce travel times and improve mobility for commuters, local drivers, visitors to the region, and people who prefer to use public transit, ride their bike or walk.
+The project includes:

 - A new tolled expressway featuring three lanes in each direction

-- An improved non-tolled US 183 with two-to-three general purpose lanes in each direction
+- An improved non-tolled US 183 with up to three general purpose lanes in each direction

 - A high tech traffic monitoring system for improved traffic management and emergency response

 - Miles of new bicycle lanes, sidewalks, and shared use paths with connections to the regional trail system

 - Upgrades to the visual appearance of the corridor through aesthetic enhancements and landscaping improvements

 The 183 South Project was developed in coordination with the following partners: Mobility Authority; Texas Department of Transportation (TxDOT); City of Austin; and Capital Metro.